It’s been fourth months since you’ve found out the big news: you’re pregnant.

 Abortion isn’t an easy decision to make, but it’s the right choice for many women.
 If you don’t feel like adoption or parenting is the right choice for you, then make sure that you do plenty of research when it comes to 14-week pregnant abortion options.

-If you do know that abortion is the best and only option for you, and you don’t want the baby, we encourage you to act quickly.
+If you do know that abortion is the best and only option for you, and you don’t want the baby, you will need to act quickly.
 Now that you’re in the middle of your second trimester, your window of opportunity for terminating a pregnancy when you’re 15 weeks pregnant and don’t want the baby is only growing smaller.
-At this point in your pregnancy, you should know that there are a few states their either severely limit your right to get an abortion or don’t allow it by the middle of the second trimester.
+At this point in your pregnancy, there are many states their either severely limit your right to get an abortion or don’t allow it by the middle of the second trimester.
 If you haven’t had a chance to look, the Guttmacher Institute offers information on state laws and bans on abortion throughout the pregnancy.

 If you haven’t made an appointment with your doctor to discuss this unplanned pregnancy option, please do so as soon as possible, especially if you live in one of the states known for their restriction on access to abortions.
 They will let you know what options are still available in your situation and what to do next if you’re considering your 14, 15, 16 or 17-weeks pregnant terminations options.